isi-vista/adam/docs/running_experiments.rst

 We can then run this like the first experiment:

 .. code-block:: shell

    python adam/experiment/log_experiment.py parameters/experiment/m9_objects_with_new_learner.params

-This should produce similar (but not quite the same!) results, again in a directory under your `adam_experiment_root`.
+This should produce similar (but not quite the same!) results, again in a directory under your :code:`adam_experiment_root`.

 Now you're ready to define your own experiments.
 Depending on what experiments you want to run, you may need to extend ADAM before you can run them.
 However, this core process -- defining experiments using parameters files, then running